Behaviorism: The Science of Observable Behavior in Psychology

 Behavior Therapy

-Token economies are another behavior therapy technique.
+Token economies represent another behavior therapy technique.

 Applied Behavior Analysis

-These methods are particularly effective in treating autism spectrum disorders and developmental disabilities.
+Practitioners of ABA implement techniques such as discrete trial training and intensive behavioral intervention, particularly effective in treating autism spectrum disorders and developmental disabilities.

 Criticism and Influence